quanterall/HaskellMaterials/basics/03-effectful.md

 4. Define a function `filesInDirectory :: FilePath -> IO [FilePath]` that takes a path and returns all files in that path.
 You will need to determine what is a file and what isn't([2],[3],[4]).

-5. Make the function that you created in exercise 3 work for an entire directory, printing a line of statistics for each file in the current directory.
+5. Make the function that you created in exercise 3 work for an entire directory, returning a list of the type you defined.

 6. Define a data type `FileType` representing either a `Directory` or `File` and create a function that takes a path and returns all the paths inside of it as either `Directory`[5] or `File`,